makavelj/CLA/README.md

     - includes plain LZ77 encoding
     - includes plain LZ78 encoding
 3) For Transforms:
+    - includes plain Burrows Wheeler Transform
-    - includes Burrows Wheeler Transform as a plain version and offers a bijective implementation
+    - includes bijective Burrows Wheeler Transform based on Lyndon Words
     - includes Move-To-Front encoding
 4) For Pattern Recognition:
-    - includes Decision Tree
+    - includes Decision Tree based on entropy

 To **get started** have a look at the test files to see how to use compression.